mkohlhaas/Haskell-in-Depth/README.md

   - Enable the `OverloadedStrings` extension to make it more convenient to use string literals as `Text` values.
     - [Overloaded string literals](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/exts/overloaded_strings.html)
     - Uses `IsString` type class to convert a `String` to target type (in this caes `Text`).
-  - Choose your own favorite package for representing data in text: `formatting` and `fmt` are good candidates.
+  - Use favorite package for representing data in text: `formatting` and `fmt` are good candidates.

 - Page 19:
   - _"An experienced Haskeller often looks for a type class first and then starts coding."_